deweya/chart-repo-pr-action/README.md

 ## Who Is This Action For?
 You might be interested in this Action if you:
 * Maintain at least one Helm chart in your own git repository
-* Would like to publish your chart(s) to an upstream chart repository
+* Would like to publish your chart(s) to a central chart repository
 * Would _not_ like to move your Helm charts out of your repository

-This action allows you to sync Helm charts you maintain in your own repository to an upstream chart repository without requiring you to move or copy your Helm charts manually.
+This action allows you to sync Helm charts you maintain in your own repository to a central chart repository without requiring you to move or copy your Helm charts manually.
 It does this by making a PR to the chart repository in an automated and idempotent fashion.

 Interested?
 Read on to learn how to use this Action.